ES

 Are partially AI-generated musical works copyrightable?

-The U.S. Copyright Office determines this on a case-by-case basis, evaluating the level of human creativity and contribution.
-Copyright will only protect the human-authored aspects of the work.
+Yes.
+The use of AI tools to assist rather than stand in for human creativity does not affect the availability of copyright protection for the output.
+The U.S. Copyright Office determines copyrightability of partial AI works on a case-by-case basis, evaluating the level of human creativity and contribution.
 For more information see the U.S. Copyright Office’s registration guidance at https://copyright.gov/ai/ai_policy_guidance.pdf.

-Can I register fully AI-generated works with BMI?
+Can I register prompt-only AI-generated works with BMI?

-No. BMI does not accept registrations for fully AI-generated works, as those types of works are not considered copyrightable under current U.S. law.
+No. BMI does not accept registrations for prompt-only AI-generated works, as those types of works are not considered copyrightable under current U.S. law.

 Can I register partially AI-generated works with BMI?